-For years it has been a norm in China that major internet platforms limit what the users can use to purchase goods so as to ward off competitors’ payments products.
-But now that is appearing to change.
+For years it has been a norm in China that major internet platforms limit what the users can use to purchase goods so as to ward off competitors’ payment products.
+But now, that is appearing to change.

 However, Alibaba recently officially mentioned that they are waiting on the approval of Tencent to bring WeChat Pay to the shopping apps Taobao and Tmall.
 “User experience and transaction security are our guiding priorities as we actively work towards gradually introducing multiple payment methods on our platforms,” a Taobao spokesperson said.
 An Alibaba spokesperson added the company will “continue to find common ground with our peers in the platform economy to better serve Chinese consumers.”

 However, from this arose the situation where the rival companies would not allow other payment services to operate on their platforms.
-This lead China’s Ministry of Industry and Information Technology to issue a statement that ordered these companies to stop blocking links to other company’s content.
+This led China’s Ministry of Industry and Information Technology to issue a statement that ordered these companies to stop blocking links to other companies’ content.